Bliggs1984/BatchCTAreplacer/README.md

 *   **Video File Naming:** CTA videos should be named in the format `{cta_name}_{aspect_ratio}.mp4` (e.g., `Download Now_16x9.mp4`).
 *   **Directory Structure:** The application dynamically discovers languages and CTA types.
 The expected structure for CTA videos is `CTAS/<Language>/<CTA Type>/<CTA Video>`.
 *   **Code Style:** The code follows standard Python conventions (PEP 8).

+Notes for contributors / maintainers:
+- FFmpeg command construction: build argument lists (e.g., `['ffmpeg','-i', input, ...]`) instead of shell strings to avoid quoting/escaping bugs and security issues.
+- Input-level options (like `-hwaccel cuda`) must appear before the `-i` they apply to; encoder options (like `-c:v h264_nvenc`) belong with the output options.
+- NVENC detection: `video_processor.check_nvenc_availability()` checks `ffmpeg -encoders` output for `nvenc` (no shell `grep`), which is more cross-platform.
+- Settings: the GUI persists last-used CTA folder, Output folder, CTA duration, and GPU checkbox state to `settings.json` located next to `main.py`.

 ## Contributing